-SEP is the mechanism by which MH prices electricity generated in excess of its immediate requirements, for potential sale to large Manitoba customers.
+SEP is a mechanism by which MH prices electricity generated in excess of its immediate requirements for potential sale to large Manitoba customers.
 Average spot market prices are determined weekly using Board-approved methodology.

 SEP provides large Manitoba commercial customers additional access to electricity on an interruptible basis, with pricing established similar to that offered by MH to "opportunity" export sales customers or, in the case where MH expects to import power, at a price reflective of MH's cost plus a surcharge.

 When MH has surplus energy and is not importing, SEP benefits large customers able to make use of additional electricity.

 Under SEP, customers accept or decline electricity delivery at the prices offered.
-Customers are responsible for meeting any service interruption that may occur through their own back-up generation.
+Customers are responsible for meeting service interruptions through their own back-up generation.

-MH's SEP net revenues result from sales pursuant to the program net of related imputed costs, these costs represented by afterthe-fact wholesale spot energy market pricing.
+MH's SEP net revenues result from program sales net of related imputed costs, the costs represented by after-the-fact spot wholesale energy market pricing.

-Essentially, SEP provides MH revenue from domestic industry that it would otherwise have realized by the selling of all of its excess generation to the Midwest Independent System Operators (MISO) market, basically American utilities.
+Essentially, SEP provides MH revenue from domestic industry that it would otherwise realize by the selling all of its excess generation to the Midwest Independent System Operators (MISO) market, a market basically composed of American utilities.
 SEP is expected to "break-even" on an annual basis.

-Appendix "A" depicts the variability of average spot market prices over the last four years, including the current year.
-Appendices "B", "C" and "D" report SEP prices provided the medium general service customer class as established for Peak, Shoulder and Off-Peak hours over the same time period.
+Appendix "A" depicts the variability of average spot market prices over the last four years.
+Appendices "B", "C" and "D" report SEP prices provided the medium general service customer class, as established for Peak, Shoulder and Off-Peak hours over the same time period.

 Peak time represents high demand hours, which are Monday to Friday with hours that vary between summer and winter.
-Off-peak is the night-time period between 11 p.m. and 7 a.m.; shoulder time is the remaining daily hours.
+Off-peak is the period between 11 p.m. and 7 a.m.; and shoulder time is the remaining daily hours.